 Why do I need to pay for time I didn't use the car?

 These charges are in place to compensate the car's owner for the fact that your trip may have prevented others from booking the car at that time.
-Of course, as mentioned, if someone does book the time that you cancelled or didn’t use, you won’t pay for that time.
+If someone else books the time that you cancelled or didn’t use, you won’t pay for that time.

 Michelle books a trip in a car that costs $8/hr, and $40/day.
 The booking starts at 9am Friday, and ends at 9am Saturday, so the upfront time cost is $40.